DevSecOps Pipeline Overview: DevSecOps Simplified

 - Use a SAST tool to ensure that your code is secure, safe, and reliable.

-What Are DevSecOps Tools?
+What Are DevSecOps Tools for the DevSecOps Pipeline?

 DevSecOps tools ensure that your code is free from coding errors and safeguarded against software security vulnerabilities at each phase of the software development life cycle.
 There are two commonly used DevSecOps tools:

 SAST toolsare easy to automate, scalable, and automatically provide the highest levels of code coverage.
-A part of an effective SAST tool is Source Composition Analysis, which performs automated scans of the application’s code to identify security risks for OSS software, libraries, containers, and other related artifacts that may have open vulnerabilities.
+A part of an effective tool is Source Composition Analysis, which performs automated scans of the application’s code to identify security risks for OSS software, libraries, containers, and other related artifacts that may have open vulnerabilities.

 In addition, these types of tools provide DevSecOps pipelines with the following benefits: